 You want to sing musical tones with the perfect vocal tone.

-So to be clear, today we’ll be talking about how to sound good when you’re singing the right notes.
+So to be clear, today we’ll be talking about how to sound good when you’re singing the right notes on pitch.

 Now that we’ve gotten that out of the way, let’s talk about what vocal tone actually is.

 Now that you understand the difference between musical tones and vocal tone, let’s talk about what vocal tone really is…

 Vocal tone is the unique sound, color, or timbre of your singing voice.